Loading…

 Shin Youngwoo (Grid) plays Satisfy, a full-immersion MMORPG, as a below-average player in a game designed for actual talent to win.
 He stumbles into Pagma's Rare Class (a legendary blacksmith/warrior class) and slowly becomes the most powerful player in the game by understanding the class better than anyone thought possible.

 Overgeared is the longest series on this list by a significant margin and the slowest to develop.
 Grid is not immediately OP.
-The series earns the power fantasy over hundreds of chapters.
+The series earns the wish-fulfillment structure over hundreds of chapters.
 This is either a positive or a dealbreaker depending on how you read.

 The payoff is substantial.
 By the time Grid is genuinely dominant, the world around him has expanded enough that new challenges exist at the same level.
 The series doesn't stagnate the way shorter OP MC stories can.